revoconner/revoconner/README.md

 <tr>
 <td width="50%" valign="top">
 <a href="https://github.com/revoconner/github-unlisted"><b>Github Unlisted</b></a><br>
-Share your private github repo with a unique configurable link.
+Share your private GitHub repo with a unique configurable link.
 Just one branch, or all, releases or not, you decide
 <br/><br/></td>
 <td width="50%" valign="top">
 <a href="https://github.com/revoconner/Documentation-Image-Helper"><b>Documentation Helper</b></a><br>